-The mission of Project Sandbox is to build at least one playground in each of the 9 inhabited Islands of Cabo Verde.
+The mission of Project Sandbox is to build at least one playground on each of the nine inhabited islands of Cabo Verde.

-The source of our funds to accomplished these builds, were through donations and fundraisers.
-Member of CVU and volunteers traveled to Cabo Verde to do the installations, with the exception of Fogo, which was installed by the local Mayor.
+The source of funds to accomplish the playground installations are acquired through charitable donation and fundraising efforts.
+CVU members and community volunteers have traveled to Cabo Verde to complete the installations on all islands, with the exception of Fogo, which was installed by the local Sao Filipe Mayor’s office.

-While Mrs. Foster taught at PRS, she worked with her students and CVU, collecting Kits for the children of Cabo Verde.
-In addition to the Kits, the school children also collected gently used dolls, stuffed animal, matchbox cars and small toys.
-These donations were then shipped to Cabo Verde in the container, along with the playgrounds.
+To support CVU, Mrs. Foster and her third grade students organized a collection drive of materials for the children of Cabo Verde.
+In addition to the kits, the students also collected gently used dolls, stuffed animals, and small toys.
+These donations were shipped to Cabo Verde along with the playgrounds.

-Clothes, Toys and Stuffed animals are also donated to the children of Cabo Verde.
+Clothing, shoes, toys and stuffed animals, soccer equipment and uniforms are also donated to the children of Cabo Verde.